NuGet/NuGet.Client/scripts/e2etests/README.md

 These tests run on the Visual Studio instance you need to test.
 They do not need Xunit or any other runner.

-1. Create or download the end to end test zip file, and extract it to a directory.
+1. Create or download the end-to-end test ZIP file and extract it to a directory.
 It is recommended you extract the files in the `artifacts` directory at the repo root.
 1. Run [SetupFunctionalTests.ps1](./SetupFunctionalTests.ps1).
 This step is executed once per machine.
 1. Start the Visual Studio instance you want to test.
 This can be a regular Visual Studio instance, with or without a VSIX that you want to test installed, but it can also be an [experimental Visual Studio instance](./../../docs/debugging.md#debugging-and-testing-nuget-in-visual-studio) you want to debug.
 1. Open the Package Manager Console and load the module from the zip, [NuGet.Tests.psm1](./../../test/EndToEnd/NuGet.Tests.psm1), by running `Import-Module <NuGet.Tests.psm1 file path>`.